 Deadlines for payment can be found in the Academic Catalog.

 Students are solely responsible for their own account.
 Third party payments, church sponsorship or financial aid awards do not relieve students from this responsibility.
 Students who have not paid for or made arrangements for payment by the deadline will be administratively dropped and will not be able to attend classes.

-Visit the Business Office - We are open Monday-Friday 8 a.m. to 5 p.m.
+Visit the Business Office - We are open Monday through Friday 8 a.m. to 5 p.m.
 Payment can be made using cash, check, VISA or MasterCard.

-Call the Business Office - We can take your VISA of MasterCard information over the phone and receipt your payment during normal business hours.
+Call the Business Office - We can take your VISA or MasterCard information over the phone and receipt your payment during normal business hours.
 You may reach us at 909-687-1521.

 Mail Payment - You can send a check by mail to the Business Office.
 Be aware of deadlines, and make certain your payment arrives on time.
 Mail payments to:

 Attn: Business Office